brandonmowat/Mochi/README.md

 I built Mochi with Netlify in mind and I recommend using them for your own instance.
 I'll assume you're going to use them as well 

+Make sure to also set the `API_ROOT` environment variable in the `.env`.
+For my own blog, that's `https://brandon-server.herokuapp.com/articles/`

 Clone/Fork Mochi Web and push it to your own git repo.
 Create a Netlify account -- it's free.
 Go into Netlify and _Create a new site from git_.
 Once that's live, create a new Build Hook from your website settings in Netlify.
 Grab that URL and add it as an environment variable called `BUILD_HOOK_URL` in your API (in Heroku).

 ### TADA 